128technology/docs/docs/intro_installation_quickstart_aws.md

 :::important
 When logging to the Linux instance via SSH use `t128` as the username and the SSH public key of the IAM user provided in the template.
-When logging to the application via CLI or HTTPs the username is "admin" and the password:
+If a template of a Private or Hourly image was used, you can login to the application via CLI or HTTPs as indicated in the `SSHLogin` or the `HTTPSLogin` fields respectively, the username is "admin" and the password is 128Tadmin.
-* For Private and Hourly images the password is 128Tadmin.
+If a template of the Bring Your Own License image was used, SSH to the EC2 instance as indicated in the `SSHLogin` field.
+Launch the software installation process with the command `sudo ssr-install`.
 :::

 ##### AWS CLI